Devstric/Portfolio/README.md

 # Portfolio 📱

-This is my portfolio for Mobile & Desktop Development experiences
+This is our portfolio for Mobile , Desktop & Web Development experiences

 -------